-1. The most serious danger to vision is
+1 The most serious danger to vision is

-a. a blow to the eyeball fracture through optic foramen
+1. a. a blow to the eyeball h fracture through optic foramen

 c. monocular proptosis Horner's syndrome

-2. Most important complication of traumatic hyphaema is
+2 fost important complication of traumatic hyphaema is

-a. iridocyclitis iridodialysis
+۷. a. iridocyclitis iridodialysis

-c. blood staining of cornea d. siderosis bulbi
+c. blood staining of cornea siderosis bulbi

-3. Enucleation is indicated in all EXCEPT
+2 Enucleation is indicated in all EXCEPT u.
+Siderosis buibi

-a. retinoblastoma panophthalmitis
+٥. a. retinoblastoma h nanonhthalmitis

-c. ciliary staphyloma perforating injury of eye with no PL
+panophthalmitis perforating injury of eye with no PL

-4. Multitudes of brown amorphous granules of pigment lying on the anterior capsule of lens (Vossius's
+4 c. ciliary staphyloma Multitudes of brown amorphous granules of pigm

-ring) is seen in
+4. ring) is seen in ICIII Tyring off the afterior capsule of fells (vossius s

-a. iridocyclitis hyphaema
+a. iridocyclitis h hyphaama

+• hyphaema

-c. closed angle glaucoma blunt trauma to the eye
+5 c. closed angle glaucoma The drawford complication of popularities are in blunt trauma to the eye

-5. The dreaded complication of penetrating eye in
+٥. The dreaded complication of penetrating eye in a. subluxation of lens

-a. subluxation of lens ocular haemorrhage
+ocular haemorrhage

 c. sympathetic ophthalmitis iridocyclitis

-6. Lenticular rosette cataract formation is usually
+0. Lenticular rosette cataract formation is usually

 a. concussion cataract complicated cataract

-c. diabetic cataract d. congenital cataract
+7 c. diabetic cataract a. congenital cataract

-7. 'Sunflower' cataract is characteristic of
+/.
+'Sunflower' cataract is characteristic of , .,

 a. argyrosis siderosis

-c. chalcosis d. none of the above
+0 c. chalcosis d. none of the above

 8. Ophthalmia nodosa is seen in

 a. leprosy syphilis

 c. caterpillar hair in the eye granulomatous uveitis

-9. A 16- year-old male comes with injury to the eye by a tennis ball, the following can be seen
+9. A 16- year-old male comes with injury to the e ye by a tennis ball, the following can be seen

 EXCEPT

 a. hypopyon hyphaema

 c. subluxation of lens subconjunctival haemorrhage

-10. Intraocular foreign body with the most fulminant inflammation would be of
+10. Intraocular foreign body with the most fulmina

 a. copper iron

 c. lead d. aluminium

 11. 'D'-shaped pupil is seen in

 a. iridocyclitis iridodialysis

 c. glaucoma d. dislocation of lens

 12. Dalen-Fuch's nodules are seen in:

 a. sympathetic ophthalmitis phthisis bulbi

 c. absolute glaucoma d. pseudoxanthoma elasticum